Zodiac Killer: Police refute investigators’ claims they found the serial murderer - NewsBreak

 The Case Breakers, a group of 40-plus members led by retired FBI agents have varied backgrounds in law enforcement, according to their site, and work to solve some of the country’s most notorious cold cases.
 The Case Breakers have previously attempted to tackle the D.B.
 Cooper case and the death of Jimmy Hoffa, according to FOX.

 The self-described task force identified an Air Force veteran who lived near Northern California’s Sierra Nevada as the Zodiac Killer in a story first reported by FOX News on Wednesday.
 The man they named died in 2018.
-(Nexstar is opting not to name the man in The Code Breakers’ report in light of refutation from law enforcement).4 hurt in shooting at Texas high school, suspect arrested
+(Nexstar is opting not to name the man in The Code Breakers’ report in light of refutation from law enforcement).State Election Board Chairman shuts down claims of Oklahoma election fraud from My Pillow CEO

 The group said they also believe the Air Force veteran is responsible for killing a sixth victim, 18-year-old Cheri Jo Bates on Oct.
 31, 1966 in Riverside, California and stated that detectives recovered “hairs, skin and blood” from under her fingernails.
 They are calling on the department to test the alleged evidence – which they say is stored in the Northern California city of Vallejo – against that of the person they identified in the case.